Free Printable Outdoor Scavenger Hunt for Kids, Crazy Fun!

 The team must go to the starting line for the wheelbarrow race.
 One team member must race on their hands, while their teammate holds their ankles and they race across the finish line.

 They don’t have to wait for the other team to show up to do this.
-Everyone will already know where the race is, because it is marked with streamer ribbon.

 Behind the finish line is a box for each team.
 A balloon is tied to each box.
 Inside each box is a kid’s puzzle.
 Each team must put their puzzle together.
 The clue is written on the puzzles, along with each teams combination lock code.